 NUANCE IN A NUANCE-FREE ROMANCE FAIRYLAND

 There’s actually some nuance to this particular romance.
 Maas departs from her past romance structures by making heroine Bryce just as secretive, interesting, independent, and generally messy as Hunt, our resident Tall Dark and Handsome.
-In past series Maas has fallen into a narrative where the male is a) emotionally unavailable as a result of past scars he broods about often and b) the material (financial or physical) savior when the female in a tough spot, and c) possessive and more powerful than the female.
+In past series Maas has fallen into a narrative where the male is a) emotionally unavailable as a result of past scars he broods about often, b) the material (financial or physical) savior when the female is in a tough spot, and c) possessive and more powerful than the female (at least at first).

 In this series, each of these is reversed: Bryce is the one with past scars that make her emotionally complicated and closed off; Bryce is the one with more cultural/social status; and finally, Bryce is so weary of what she calls “alphaholes” that any concern on Hunt’s part is viewed with suspicion.
-Which is a modern and interesting aspect of their relationship.
+This suspicion is a refreshingly modern and interesting aspect of their relationship.